bourgesl/marlin-fx/README.md

 MarlinFX renderer
 =================

-MarlinFX is the JavaFX port of the Marlin renderer (scanline rasterizer only) aimed to be faster than Open/Native Pisces (most effective with very complex paths or complex scenes).
+MarlinFX is the JavaFX port of the [Marlin-renderer](https://github.com/bourgesl/marlin-renderer) (scanline rasterizer only) aimed to be faster than Open/Native Pisces.

 License
 =======